LemonadeLabInc/slacker-jira/README.md

 License (MIT)
 -------------

-Copyright (c) 2015 USRZ.com and Pier Paolo Fumagalli
+Copyright (c) 2015 Lemonade Labs, Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in